 - 2020-06-18 17:22:38 ULI's Urban Resilience team interviewed several public leaders in June to identify how U.S. cities are preparing for natural disasters during the COVID-19 pandemic.
 A key focus was how cities are providing resources to their most vulnerable residents, who are most at risk for both COVID-19 and climate emergencies.

 - 2020-06-15 14:21:18 The Salt Lake City area experienced a magnitude 5.7 earthquake in March just days after national and state public emergencies were declared in response to the coronavirus pandemic; Los Angeles also experienced a similar-sized earthquake in June.
 To help municipalities in the Salt Lake City region create a more resilient and equitable disaster response to this and future earthquakes, ULI Utah—with the support of the Institute’s Urban Resilience Program—brought in local and national experts for a webinar on how Utah and other seismically vulnerable places can start preparing today for the “Big One” that could arrive any day.

 - 2020-06-15 12:45:34 COVID-19 has hit many communities hard, often in disproportionate ways.
 Individuals and families who live in public and affordable housing are generally more at risk for contracting and dying from this disease due to previously inequitable social determinants of health conditions; they are also being affected economically.
-In Austin and Atlanta, ULI members are working to support these residents and help protect them from impacts of the pandemic and elsewhere.
+In Austin and Atlanta, ULI members are working to support these residents and help protect them from impacts of the pandemic.